Rosewood Mayakoba: An Unforgettable Luxury Family Resort

 - Cenote Park - This archeological site located in Coba is for the most adventurous families!
 Nestled deep in the rainforest, guests can visit the sacred cenotes of the Mayan people.
 (Note: There are thousands of cenotes located throughout the Yucatan, so there are plenty of options if you aren't able to make it to Cenote Park).

 All the resort employees seem to love their job, and a kinship exists between staff that I’ve simply never seen anywhere.
 This bond translates into the careful attention to detail and welcoming spirit guests immediately feel.

 For our family, there were a few main stars who made our experience extra special.
-As mentioned above, Vicky and Gerry were excellent butlers, and if you can request them, I would do so.
+As mentioned above, Vicky, Gerry, Ana, and Frank were all excellent butlers, and if you can request them, I would do so.

 Axel made our dinner dreams come true.
 I hate to admit this but we were “those guests” who showed up to the restaurant at 4:57 pm, 3 min before it closed – I swear I didn’t know!
 My kids were starving and our dinner plans at another restaurant didn't begin until 6pm.
 Axel looked at me, asked what he could get the kids, and came back from the kitchen with guac, salsa and quesadillas.
 He set up the table and stayed an extra 30 minutes to help.
 He was a true life saver!

 And then there was Caesar.
 After we had said our goodbyes, sadly checked out, and quietly arrived at the airport, we were greeted by Caesar who whisked us around the impossibly long airport lines.
 I didn’t even know this was a Rosewood service!
 He saved us tons of time by navigating the lines and bag drop off.